 Maynooth University TOEFL code is 8850

 60 ECTS credits are required to complete the full Postgraduate Diploma in International Development.
-Postgraduate Diploma learners must complete six core taught modules (35 credits in total) – Political Economy of Development, Gender and Development, Introduction to Development Theory and Practice); Critical Learning and Participatory Development Practice; Gender, Identity and Inclusion; and Research Methods - as well as choose from a number of elective modules to make up the remaining 25 credits.
+Postgraduate Diploma learners must complete five core taught modules (40 credits in total) – Political Economy of Development, Gender and Development, Introduction to Development Theory and Practice); Critical Learning and Participatory Development Practice; Gender, Identity and Inclusion; and Research Methods - as well as choose from a number of elective modules to make up the remaining 25 credits.
 These address subjects such as: Conflict, Development and Security; Political Economy of Environment and Development; Managing Development Organisations; Results Based Management; Anthropology and Development; and Global Food Systems.
 Students also have an option to take a Development Work Placement module in the second semester.
-Learners who enroll on the Postgraduate Diploma can transfer to the 90 credit MA in International Development at a later date should they wish to do so, and will get credit for any modules already completed.
+Learners who enroll on the Postgraduate Diploma can transfer to the 90-credit MA in International Development at a later date should they wish to do so, and will get credit for any modules already completed.

 Full-time learners take most taught modules in a classroom setting (on-campus delivery), while certain modules are available either by distance only, or can be taken either by distance or through on-campus delivery.
 On-campus delivery of each 5 credit module involves 25 hours of class-contact.
 Reflecting the diverse needs of our student population, a flexible approach to such delivery is taken with some courses offered through 2.5 hour taught classes over 10 weeks, with others offered through more concentrated one or two week blocks of time depending on timetable requirements and arrangements.
 Distance learning is structured to allow students to study at their own pace over a semester.

 The Postgraduate Diploma in International Development adopts a learner-centred, participative approach to learning.
 This, combined with the diverse groups of full- and part- time learners, including a significant number of students from the Global South, creates a unique learning environment that builds on both the diverse array of experiences of learners and on the knowledge of experienced academic staff.